cvxpy/cvxpy/README.md

 ##### Curvature Rules

-The composition rule explains how the curvature of an expression is determined from its sub-expressions.
+The composition rule determines the curvature of an expression from its sub-expressions.
 Let `f` be a function applied to the expressions `exp1, exp2, ..., expn`.
 Then `f(exp1, exp2, ..., expn)` is convex if `f` is a convex function and for each `expi` one of the following conditions holds:

 * `f` is non-decreasing in argument i and `expi` is convex
 * `f` is non-increasing in argument i and `expi` is concave